 Know what you need.
 Think back to last year.
 How much candy did you purchase?
 How much did have left over or were you short?

 Use coupons & sales.
-Your local Sunday paper will have candy coupons during the weeks leading up to Halloween plus you can search my coupon database for more!
-We release match-ups every week, so watch your favorite stores for the best deals.
+Your local Sunday paper will have candy coupons during the weeks leading up to Halloween!
+You can go to the website of your favorite stores and check their weekly ad to see what candy they have on sale each week.
+If you match the coupon up with the store sale, you will get the most bang for your buck!
 Plus, candy doesn’t go bad very quickly so if you plan ahead you’ll save even more.

 Buy small.
 Of course if you’re trying to save money, you’ll want to buy fun-size candy bars instead of full size ones.
 Buying a larger quantity of smaller packages with a coupons may be more economical than buying a larger bag at the grocery store.
 Consider the price per piece instead of price per package to see which is the better deal.
 To calculate, divide the price by the number of pieces in the package.